hyteoo/Geeetech-i3-A-Pro/README.md

 * Download config files from this repo and overwrite the ones in the Marlin firmware
 * Get the U8glib library from here: https://github.com/olikraus/U8glib_Arduino/releases.
 Currently latest version 1.19.1 works fine

-Compile, upload with Arduino IDE directly to the Geeetech GT2560 controller.
+Compile, upload with Arduino IDE (selecting "*Arduino/Genuino Mega or Mega 2560*" as board) directly to the Geeetech GT2560 controller.

 **Tip** It's highly recommended to clear the EEPROM values.
 This can be done **after** flashing the firmware in 2 ways:
 * by sending GCode: `M502` `M500` (Restore default settings + save to EEPROM)